ikostis-ucl/bpc_meeting_assistant/README.md

   - Groq API for answer generation
   - LlamaParse for document parsing
   - HuggingFace for embeddings (Solon)
-  - ColBERT for answer reranking
+  - ColbertRerank for answer reranking

 ## Setup